-For this step you will want to grab a white cloth, and lay it down on the counter.
+For this step, grab a white cloth, and lay it down on the counter.
 Place your silk shirt with the stain on top of the white cloth.
 Make sure the wax is the part on the white cloth.

 Step 3 - Saturate the Silk

-With your silk clothing on the white cloth, you will want to soak the waxed area with lubricant.
-You will also want to add a few ounces of laundry detergent and rub into the wax spot.
+With your silk clothing on the white cloth, soak the waxed area with lubricant.
+You can add a few ounces of laundry detergent as well and rub into the wax spot.

 Step 4 - Wash

-Next, simply throw your silk clothing into the washer, and run it on the hottest cycle your material can take.
-You will want to hang dry your silk to get the best result.
+Next, simply throw your silk clothing into the washer, and run it on the hottest cycle your material can take Hang dry your silk to get the best result.